BioHealth Sciences Undergraduate Major (BS, HBS)

 - Pre-Physician Assistant

 Students may elect to complete one transcript-visible option in Pre-Clinical Laboratory Science, Pre-Dentistry, Pre-Medicine/Pre-Podiatry, Pre-Optometry, Pre-Pharmacy, Pre-Physical Therapy, or Pre-Physician Assistant.
-An option is not required.
-Options in the BHS major require additional credits beyond the basic BHS major, although most students can complete the BHS core plus the additional course work in four years.
+An option is not required for degree completion, but these are designed to provide students with excellent training for a variety of professional programs.
+Options require additional credits beyond the standalone BHS major, but most full-time students can complete their degree, including major and option requirements, in four years.
+Specific option courses cannot be completed online through Ecampus.
+These courses must be taken either in-person at an OSU campus or via transfer credits.

 Major Code: 606